Your Business Evolving with You

 A Winter’s Tale Azores Business Retreat

 New Year’s Day we walked to the local promenade and town beach, where we unexpectedly found half the town strolling, jogging, biking, swimming (yes, whole families out swimming), and paragliding!
 It was 65F and windy.
-The surf was full of people, the beach crowded: towelling dry and picnics, beach chairs and blankets.
-Exotic birds sailed high above all this, huge rainbow-coloured wings traversing above the roofs of the town church, across the penthouse of the beachfront hotel.
+The surf was full of people, the beach crowded: toweling dry and picnics, beach chairs and blankets.
+Exotic birds sailed high above all this, huge rainbow-colored wings traversing above the roofs of the town church, across the penthouse of the beachfront hotel.
 The scene was one of perfect order, of gulls and angels, townsfolk, wind, wave and spray.

 There’s many a noble New Year's Resolution: we promise to develop discipline, improve our quality of life, but we all know that few are serious promises.
 Of course, one of the stickier life issues for most is actually financial.
 We are bound to feelings of abundance and shortage; some cultural, some familial in origin.

 Money is just energy, we are told, but how to keep things steady and how to stay within budget?
 I always advise my clients that to attract money, one must organize to receive it.

 It was to this thought that I returned on our latest excursion; a morning stroll, post New Year, though the cobbled back alleys and streets of the old quarter of the city.